-We value your feedback and that of your apprentice(s) to help us improve our services to you.
-You may be asked to complete surveys at different points in the programme to provide us valuable insight into your overall experience with Dove Nest Group.
-Please complete these surveys when you receive them, via email which will connect you to our SurveyMonkey tool.
+We value your feedback and that of your employer to help us improve our services to you.
+You may be asked to complete surveys at different points in your programme to provide us valuable insight into the content of your learning, the performance of your trainer(s), your overall experience with Dove Nest Group.
+Please complete these surveys when you receive them, either through your online e-learning platform or via email which will connect you to our SurveyMonkey tool.